danielharrell/SumLect2015/Lost_Idea_LA.md

 perhaps *the* question, that liberal education obliges us to
 ask: what does it mean to be educated?

-But liberal education still in need of defense from a choice to pursue a STEM field.
+Harder to cast in external terms, harder to defend as if in external terms.
+(And this is my worry.)
+Bring up question of how to defend liberal education against this threatBut liberal education still in need of defense from a choice to pursue a STEM field, lest we take this to be liberal education.
 WE have done this by identifying freedom, and in question.)
 (Ask this question to pursue a liberal education, but does this mean liberal education is committed to questions or answers in being defended.)
+Squeamish about saying STEM fields aren't education.
+Reasonable to say: answer is wrong.

 From here I should try to describe how this leads to an